astronomer/docs/astro/disaster-recovery.md

 The Astro data plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages as described in [Resilience](resilience.md).

-To withstand a full region outage and achieve near real-time recovery, Astronomer recommends provisioning at least two Astro Clusters in alternate regions.
-For example, one Cluster in AWS `us-east-1` and another in `us-west-2`.
-To ensure that both the primary and secondary Clusters are in sync, we recommend deploying all changes to both.
+To withstand a full region outage and achieve near real-time recovery, Astronomer recommends provisioning at least two Astro clusters in alternate regions.
+For example, one cluster in AWS `us-east-1` and another in `us-west-2`.
+To ensure that both the primary and secondary clusters are in sync, we recommend deploying all changes to both.

-To simplify the responsibility of maintaining two Clusters, Astronomer plans to invest in Cluster and Deployment syncing strategies in 2022.
+To simplify the responsibility of maintaining two Clusters, Astronomer plans to invest in cluster and Deployment syncing strategies in 2022.
 If you're interested in this functionality, please reach out and share feedback with [Astronomer Support](https://support.astronomer.io/).

 ## Full region outages